New U.S. sanctions hit top Russian firms; Kiev says Russia shoots down its jet

 Its boss Igor Sechin, Putin's close friend since the 1990s, has moved aggressively to win the company a bigger global profile.
 It supplies virtually every major international oil company and has joint projects with many of them.

-In particular, it accounts for around a quarter of production for BP (BP.L), which owns 20 percent of it.
-It is also in the midst of a deal to buy the oil trading assets of U.S. investment bank Morgan Stanley (MS.N) and has several big oil projects in Russia with Exxon Mobil.
-(XOM.N)
+In particular, it accounts for around a quarter of production for BP, which owns 20 percent of it.
+It is also in the midst of a deal to buy the oil trading assets of U.S. investment bank Morgan Stanley and has several big oil projects in Russia with Exxon Mobil.

-Sechin, traveling with Putin in Brazil, said the sanctions were "unjustified, subjective and unlawful, because the company has no role in the Ukraine crisis".
+Sechin, travelling with Putin in Brazil, said the sanctions were "unjustified, subjective and unlawful, because the company has no role in the Ukraine crisis".

 Novatek was not available for comment.
 VEB declined to comment.
 Gazprombank said the stability of its operations and finances were not affected.
 BP said the sanctions appear on first glance to focus on restricting access of targeted firms to medium and long-term U.S. financing.